DavidHaslam/UTF8-Greek-Accents/README.md

 The simple mapping table was prepared using Excel.
 My workbook has also been uploaded for transparency.

+The derived copy of the mapping table in which the file name ends with **BC** uses Byte Codes in the Find column.

 **Acknowledgement**: The excellent Unicode text editor for Windows called [BabelPad](http://www.babelstone.co.uk/Software/BabelPad.html) was invaluable in preparing this file.

 My bespoke TextPipe filter has now been uploaded.